singhyuvraj8419-hp/python-capstone-assignment-5/README.md

 This project is based on the Capstone Assignment provided in the course Programming for Problem Solving using Python at K.R.
 Mangalam University.

-Submitted by: Yash Verma
+Submitted by:  Yuvrah singh

-B.Tech CSE (AI & ML)
+B.Tech CSE (FSD)

-yaml
-Copy code